- Will there be any downtime?

 Step three: Paying for your transfer

-You are charged for the transfer-in unless you have a free domain registration still available with your hosting service.
+You are charged for the incoming domain transfer unless you have a free domain registration still available with your hosting service.
 You can read more about the free domain registration with your hosting service in the Free Registration article.

 If you need to pay for the transfer, the cost of the transfer of that particular TLD is listed on the order page for you to review before you proceed.
 Click the Proceed to Payment Entry button to continue.

 If you need to make a payment, the balance owed for this is displayed along with the various payment options.
 Enter your payment method, and then click the confirmation button for the payment method you selected.

 After you’ve gone through the payment process and have clicked Submit Transfer Request, a confirmation appears.